 - salt + pepper

-- Preheat oven to high or medium broil and place oven rack at the top of the oven.
+- Preheat oven.
+Preheat oven to 425 degrees F and set oven rack to the top third of the oven.
 Line a large baking sheet with aluminum foil.

 - Serve.
 Serve garnished with freshly chopped parsley, olive oil, and sesame seeds, if desired.
 Serve with pita bread, fresh veggies, and crackers.
 Refrigerate in a sealed container for up to 3 days.